-Our 2021 DB Pensions Conference will look beyond the here and now and help trustees and pension managers consider the future challenges and opportunities facing the industry.
+Our 2021 DB Pensions Conference (Sept–Oct) looked beyond the here and now to help trustees and pension managers consider the future challenges and opportunities facing the industry.

-At a time when the pandemic has demanded we all adopt new styles of working and technological advances continue apace, our panel of experts will consider where this momentum is taking us.
+At a time when the pandemic has demanded we all adopt new styles of working and technological advances continue apace, our panel of experts considered where this momentum is taking us.

-We will go beyond Covid-19 and beyond the old ways of thinking to help pension professionals adopt the decision-making skills that will be necessary in the future.
+We went beyond Covid-19 and beyond the old ways of thinking to help pension professionals adopt the decision-making skills that will be necessary in the future.

-This free and virtual conference series is a unique opportunity to join industry thought leaders and your peers as we provide greater clarity for what may be on the horizon.
+This free and virtual conference series was a unique opportunity to join industry thought leaders and peers as we provided greater clarity for what may be on the horizon.

 Meet our keynote speaker